AaronSeibert/helm-charts/README.md

 If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.

-You can then run `helm search repo gerkelznik` to see the charts.
+You can then run `helm search repo aaronseibert` to see the charts.